-Oregon Humanities awards annual, responsive, and emergency grants to organizations and federally recognized Native American tribes in Oregon.
+Oregon Humanities awards grants to organizations and federally recognized Native American tribes in Oregon.

 Funding Priority Values